 Are you continually disappointed by the quality of candidates that you’re receiving from recruitment agencies?
 This is a common frustration that we hear from employers.
-How about recruitment solutions that promise the world, but don't deliver the goods?
+How about recruitment solutions that promise the world, but don’t deliver the goods?
 Job boards that endlessly send you resumes are time-consuming and costly!
 Online recruitment shouldn’t be this difficult.
-The talent is out there and the data is available - the systems just need to leverage that data efficiently to deliver more relevant candidates for recruiters.
+The job seekers are out there and the data is available – the systems just need to leverage that data efficiently to deliver more relevant candidates for recruiters.
 In this blog, we look at how to recruit candidates for a job using a skills-matching platform.

 There are many benefits of skills-matching technology.
 Skills matching is a sophisticated method of finding relevant job seekers for recruiters, based on the skills and expertise required by the employer.
-This skills-based job matching approach to hiring talent seeks to identify quality candidates rather than just quantity.
+This skills-based job matching approach to hiring candidates seeks to identify quality candidates rather than just quantity.

 In today’s world, we have a vast amount of information at our fingertips.
 Search engines have become increasingly intelligent, so much so that they now incorporate voice search and AI, to deliver the most relevant results, no matter how you type (or speak) your search query.